SAP-samples/abap-cheat-sheets/07_String_Processing.md

 - `len`:
   - Specifies the length
   - Must be of type `i`
-  - The fefault value is the length of the string (minus a defined offset in `off`)
+  - The default value is the length of the string (minus a defined offset in `off`)
   - The exception `CX_SY_RANGE_OUT_OF_BOUNDS` is raised if the offset is negative and a range is not contained in the searched string
 - `pcre`: Regular expression